graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

-When calling the `AddSystemTextJson` or `AddNewtonsoftJson` extension method to the `IGraphQLBuilder` interface, the method will register the `IGraphQLSerializer` and `IGraphQLTextSerializer` interfaces with the appropriate serialization engine.
+When calling the `AddSystemTextJson` or `AddNewtonsoftJson` extension method to the `IGraphQLBuilder` interface, the method will register the `IGraphQLSerializer` and `IGraphQLSerializer` interfaces with the appropriate serialization engine.
 These interfaces handle both serialization and deserialization of objects.